Kathok History & Early Lineage Masters

 Kathok Monastery Founding Master, Dampa Desheg

 The founding master of the Kathok Monastery, Dampa Desheg, was the actual Manjushri himself, not being in the least different from Manjushri.
-He was also known as Sherab Sengye Pobpa Thaye.
+He was also known as Sherab Sengge Pobpa Thaye.
 Dampa Desheg was once the great Indian highly accomplished Arhat Bharadvaja and later became Shantideva.
-He also emanated as Yeshe Tsogyal in Tibet and as the Nyag translator Yeshe Zhonnu as well as other emanations.
-He was born in the Kham region, in a place called Dritsa Khang in Chuzhi Khangdru (six rivers and six ridges).
-His father was a yogic practitioner by the name of Tsangpa Paldrag.
+He also emanated as Yeshe Tsogyal in Tibet and as the Nyak translator Yeshe Zhonnu as well as other emanations.
+He was born in the Kham region, in a place called Di-dza Kang in Chuzhi Kangdrug (Six Rivers & Six Ridges).
+His father was a yogi (a tantric practitioner) by the name of Changpa Paldrag.
 His mother was Tsangmo Rinchen Gyan.
 His father had four sons and one daughter.
-His elder brother was the founder of the Phagdru Kagyu school, Phagmo Drukpa Dorje Gyalpo.
+His elder brother was the founder of the Phagdru Kagyu school, Phagmo Drubpa Dorje Gyalpo.
 Dampa Desheg was the second son.

 The Second Lineage Master, Jetsun Rinpoche Tsangton Dorje Gyamtsen